syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 ## Search and select the record

-You can search and select a record in treegrid based on the searched text by using the TextChanged event of TextBox.
+You can search and select a record in treegrid based on the searched text by using the `TextChanged` event of `TextBox`.

 {% tabs %}
 {% highlight c# %}